 Rick's Free Auto Repair Advice

-If the engine was just running with a set load and a set speed, you wouldn’t need an oxygen sensor.
-You could adjust the air/fuel ration to get a good burn and stay within emissions standards.
-The ECM uses the oxygen sensor to see how accurate it’s air fuel calculation were and to adjust them for a better burn.
+If the engine were just running with a set load and a set speed, you wouldn’t need an oxygen sensor.
+You could adjust the air/fuel ratio to get a good burn and stay within emissions standards.
+But those conditions never exist when driving a vehicle.
+The driver is always pressing or releasing the gas pedal and the vehicle is always encountering hills or valleys.
+So, the ECM must constantly change how much fuel it adds to the incoming air.
+It uses the oxygen sensor to see how accurate its air-fuel calculations are and to adjust them for a better burn.

 How an oxygen sensor works